romankh3/raspberrypi-home-ecosystem/BASE_CONFIGURATION.md

 Next, all the actions will be executed from PC via SSH connection.
 SSH connection it's out of the scope, so google it :)

 ## Install Git
-This is the light version of the Raspbian, that's why before using `scripts` from the project, install git:
+This is the light version of the Raspbian, that's why before using `scripts` from the project, we need to clone it, for this purpose install git:

 `$ sudo apt-get install git -y`